 In Fock--Goncharov's work, an important role is played by Lusztig's total positivity, in our work, a similar role is played by positivity related to the Maslov index.
-As such, our work fits well in the framework of $\Theta$-positivity, recently introduced by Guichard and Wienhard~\cite{WienhardICM, GW, GWpos, GLW}, that generalizes Lusztig's total positivity and provides a unifying framework for the different higher Teichmüller spaces.
+As such, our work fits well in the framework of $\Theta$-positivity, recently introduced by Guichard--Wienhard~\cite{WienhardICM, GW, GWpos, GLW}, that generalizes Lusztig's total positivity and provides a unifying framework for the different higher Teichmüller spaces.
 There are four families of Lie groups which admit a $\Theta$-positive structure, where $\Theta$ is a subset of the set of simple restricted roots.
 One is the family of split real Lie groups, the second one is the family of Hermitian Lie groups of tube type, the third family consists of the groups $\mathrm{SO}(p,q)$ with $p<q$, and the fourth is an exceptional family consisting of four groups which are real forms of real rank~$4$ of the complex simple Lie groups of type $F_4, E_6, E_7, E_ 8$.
 In the case of Hermitian Lie groups of tube type, positivity is governed by a Weyl group of type $A_1$, giving $\Theta$-positivity in that case the flavor of a noncommutative $A_1$-theory.
 This is precisely what is reflected in the structure of the coordinates we define here.
-This analogy will be made even more clear for any classical Hermitian Lie group of tube type in forthcoming work, by showing that any such group can be realized as $\Sp_2$ over a noncommutative ring.
+This analogy has been made even more clear for classical Hermitian Lie groups of tube type in~\cite{ABRRW}, where such groups are realized as $\Sp_2$ over a noncommutative ring.